zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 The scan result shows us there are two active ports: 22 (`ssh` port), 80 (`http` port).

-4. My next step is checking the website of the given IP address and gain the url of the website:
+### Step 4.
+My next step is checking the website of the given IP address and gain the url of the website:
    ![alt text](images/pic.png)

-1. I tried to fuzzing the website directories and vhosts using `ffuf` tool but I could not see anything helpful.
+### Step 5.
+I tried to fuzzing the website directories and vhosts using `ffuf` tool but I could not see anything helpful.
-2. When I checked the website more carefully, I saw this page:
+### Step 6.
+When I checked the website more carefully, I saw this page:
    ![alt text](images/pic1.png)
    In this page, I had to type the correct invite code to make new account.
 In this pic, I opened `Inspect` tab (You can open this tab by hit `Ctr+Shift+I`) and I reloaded the page and noticed the `inviteapi.min.js` file.
 There was the code in this file: